Jocko2121/app.PromptGen/docs/Plan-Phase3.md

 ## **CRITICAL SUCCESS CRITERIA**

+1. **Foundation Validation (After Epic 3.3):**
+   - App has basic functionality working again
+   - No infinite loops in any interactions
+   - Database operations work reliably
+   - Project isolation is maintained

-1. **Parameter Flexibility Validation:**
+2. **Parameter Flexibility Validation (After Epic 3.6):**
    - Can easily add database save to any action by changing one parameter
    - Can modify render targets without touching handler code
    - Can add cross-tab sync by updating configuration

-2. **Performance Improvements:**
+3. **Performance Improvements:**
-   - No infinite loops in admin panel
    - Faster rendering with selective updates
    - Smooth user experience with async database operations

-3. **Future Feature Readiness:**
-   - New features can be added primarily through configuration
-   - Complex features require minimal custom code
-   - Development velocity increases 5-10x for common operations
+   - 5-10x faster development velocity for new features

 4. **Maintainability:**
    - Clear separation between configuration and business logic